 Research indicates that for every $1 billion spent by consumers online, 750,000 square feet of warehouse is needed.
 And, according to SupplyGem, e-commerce sales grew 65% in the past three years.
 Such conditions press companies into boosting shipping capacity in both the long-term and the short-term.

 As Nick Vyas of the University of Southern California says, “on-demand warehousing is a game changer for the supply chain.
 It makes better use of underutilized warehouse assets for companies that need a home for inventory on a flexible basis.”

 For the company that experiences rapid growth, an on-demand warehouse is the ideal fix.
 While the typical third-party logistics (3PL) provider expects customers to sign a contract for five years or more, on-demand warehouses anticipate that their clients will use space for very brief periods of time.
 In fact, some on-demand warehousing companies like Flowspace have been called fourth-party logistics (4PL) providers.

 Earlier in 2019, Flowspace raised $12 million in Series A funding, indicating “tightness in North American warehousing supply.”

 Rising labor demand.

-Between April 2017 and April 2018, the warehousing industry added 70,000 workers in the United States.
+During the start of the COVID-19 pandemic in the U.S. in March 2020, when 701,000 jobs were lost, warehousing and storage operators brought on 8,200 workers.
 This hiring spree corresponds with the rapid construction of additional warehousing space in shipping hubs across the country.

 However, the need for warehouse employees is already starting to challenge e-commerce firms.
 Research published by the Conference Board and other organizations show that high wages and a small blue-collar workforce is limiting companies’ abilities to find qualified candidates.